-On the other hand, sleeping bags come in a wide variety of styles, weights, and sizes, e.g. summer sleeping bags, or winter sleeping bags.
+On the other hand, sleeping bags come in a wide variety of styles, weights, and sizes, e.g. summer sleeping bags or winter sleeping bags.
 Therefore, they are more versatile – there’s a sleeping bag suitable for every type of adventure.

 What are Backpacking Quilts?

 Most of the best backpacking quilts feature no full-length zippers or hoods.
 The bottom third part of the quilt is called the foot box and comes closed (zipped, buttoned, or sewn).
-The upper two thirds, on the other hand, are open.
+The upper two-thirds, on the other hand, are open.

 These design choices turn quilts into cheaper, more compact, and lighter sleep systems.

-The Pros of Backpacking Quilts
+The Pros of Sleeping Quilts

 The number one reason why people opt for backpacking quilts is that they’re lighter.
 Most models weigh at least 25% less than the equivalent sleeping bags.
 Here is a list of the main pros of:

 The Cons of Backpacking Quilts